AmandaFernandes0701/Sitemate-Full-Stack-Engineer---Challenge-Q2-24/README.md

 - **Requester Service**: Responsible for making HTTP requests to the server.
 It abstracts away the details of the HTTP communication, providing a cleaner interface for the manager service to interact with.

-- **API Calls**: Within the services, there are functions dedicated to making specific API calls, such as `createIssue`, `updateIssue`, `deleteIssue`, `fetchIssues`, and `fetchIssueById`.
+- **API Calls**: Within the services, there are functions dedicated to making specific API calls, such as `createIssue`, `updateIssue`, `getIssues`, and `deleteIssue`.
 These functions encapsulate the logic for communicating with the server's endpoints.

 #### Main Server Functionality